bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/troubleshooting.md

 driver altered.
 If the program is installed in the same client as the nvidia driver, this works fine.
 However, if the program is in a different client which the nvidia driver did not alter the userland, it may or may not work.
-However, you should be able to simply install xorg followed by the userland component of the nvidia driver in that client to ensure it does in fact work.
+You should be able to simply install xorg followed by the userland component of the nvidia driver in that client to ensure it does in fact work.

 Other things to looko out for are: